Last updated on September 23rd, 2023 at 03:52 am

 Three hundred feet is the shortest distance that a player can aim when using a distance driver.
 If you throw lesser than that distance, expect the disc to skip, which can eventually harm your game.
 An experienced disc golfer with just an average power can probably achieve a distance of 400 meters when using the distance driver.

-We are hoping that this article gives you the information needed in comparing distance drivers and fairway drivers.
-Actually, you can use the two discs on the course simultaneously and the slower discs, but it all depends on game situations.
-The most important thing is to work on your throwing technique to maximize whatever disc you will use in achieving maximum distance.
+We hope this article helps you compare distance drivers and fairway drivers.
+You can use both discs on the course depending on the game situation.
+The key is to work on your throwing technique to maximize your disc’s distance potential.